UPLOADING YOUR MANUSCRIPT

 - Once a stage is completed (all parties have clicked the "Approved/Confirm" buttons) it cannot be changed.
 A green stage has been completed.
 The yellow stages are active.
 A red stage has gone past its expected completion date.
 That is just for our internal use, to flag up a warning.

 - The process of production for the text and cover usually takes two to three months.
 Diagrams, illustrations, tables, index, specialist words, can all add another month or two, or three/four if they are complex (more information on this in Appendix 7).
 Remember these do not generally work in ebooks, which account for an increasing proportion of sales.
-Once the text and cover files are fixed, we set the publication date, with nine clear months in between (so for a title with files finished, for instance, in April, the information will go out in May and the publication date will be in February), to allow time for information to circulate to trade buyers and databases.
+Once the text and cover files are fixed, we set the publication date 10 months ahead (so for a title with files finished, for instance, in April, the publication date will be in February), to allow time for information to circulate to trade buyers and databases.
 More on this in the introduction to Chapter 9.
 Do not arrange any publicity around availability of the books or the publication date until the publication date has been set.

 - The various "Help" icons should be self-explanatory.
 The first points here are general writing advice which may be useful if your manuscript is still at the draft stage.
 For more particular information about finishing the manuscript, please move on to the section Preparing the Manuscript.